 Is the Cost of CBS All Access Worth The Benefit?

 CBS.com airs episodes of current shows, but you can only watch on your browser.
-You can also wait out a 5 day delay for new shows to air on your mobile device.
+You can also wait out a 5-day delay for new shows to air on your mobile device.
 But if you can’t wait, or want to stream to your television with a Roku or other streaming device, then you may want to consider picking up the service.

-This service definitely fills a need for those looking for content in the CBS vault.
+This service fills a need for those looking for content in the CBS vault.
 Fans of shows like Big Brother and all 5 Star Trek series should have no problem realizing the value of CBS All Access.

-CBS All Access is worth the money for those looking for a way to get next day CBS Prime Time shows and don’t have an antenna.
+CBS All Access is worth the money for those looking for a way to get next-day CBS Prime Time shows and don’t have an antenna.
 It’s also worth it for those looking for the archive of CBS content on demand.
 If that doesn’t sound like you, then you may be disappointed.
 However, there is a free trial for everyone that signs up, so there isn’t any risk in giving it a try.
-Considering CBS All Access as a whole I would give it 3.5 out of 5 stars.
+Considering CBS All Access as a whole, I would give it 3.5 out of 5 stars.

-Disclosure: Grounded Reason is supported by a small commission for purchases made through some links on this website.
-I only accept compensation from companies for products I support.
-I will not accept compensation from companies attempting to sway my review of products.
-All thoughts and opinions expressed are my own.
+Disclosure: Grounded Reason is supported by a small commission for purchases made through some product links on this website.
+We do not accept compensation from companies attempting to sway our review of products.